DanielAnthonyMaciel03/Job-Listing-Project/README.md

 - For United States Army Installation Management Command, the top 3 categories they are currently hiring for are:
     - "Education And Training Technician" is number 1 with 89 current listings
-    - "Recreation" is number 2 with 81 current listings
+    - "Recreation Aid And Assistant" is number 2 with 81 current listings
-    - "Aid And Assistant, Cooking" is number 3 with 28 current listings
+    - "Cooking" is number 3 with 28 current listings

 ---